 The whole story is insane, yes.
 It’s wild.
 But at the same time, it’s so very Denise.

-“Well, Denise has just got such a crazy sense of humor,” says Jill Ford, Dee’s mom, says.
+“Well, Denise has just got such a crazy sense of humor,” says Jill Ford, Dee’s mom.
 “That’s where it started off from.”

-The Fords get updates every now and then, like whenever there’s a new link to click on.
+The Fords get updates every now and then, they click on the new links.

 (Kansas City media finally got in on the action a couple of months back after another round of mistaken identity.)